 To start using the system you will obviously need to ensure that everything is connected up, has power and is switched on.
-You should connect up the system as shown in the manual supplied with your equipment.
+You should connect up the system as shown in the Installation Guide.
 If you do not feel confident enough to set up the system yourself, you should consult your dealer or technical support centre.